hsgweon/honeypi/README.md

 ## 4. Combining two sets of honeypi results

-You need two sets of results.
+You need two sets of results from HONEYPI.

 First honeypi results: